 - Since the concrete placing is done underwater for concrete seal, it may not be satisfactory.

-- If any obstruction of boulders or logs are encountered,
+- If any obstruction of boulders or logs is encountered,

 - Then the progress of work becomes slow.